astrofra/demo-marine-melodies/README.md

 ### Lua or Python ?
 The original version of **Marine Melodies** was written in **Lua**.
 For educational purposes, I have made a port to the **Python** language.
+* If you are interested in Python, just ignore the Lua files.
+* If you are interested in Lua, just ignore the Python files.

 ### :warning: Troubleshooting